gary-archer/oauth.desktopsample.final/README.md

 ### Overview

-* The final desktop code sample using OAuth and Open Id Connect, referenced in my blog at https://authguidance.com
+* The final desktop code sample using OAuth and OpenID Connect, referenced in my blog at https://authguidance.com
-* **The goal of this sample is to implement Open Id Connect desktop logins with best usability and reliability**
+* **The goal of this sample is to implement OpenID Connect desktop logins with best usability and reliability**

 ### Details